-The Aphrodite Fritillary is a striking orange butterfly.
-With wings open, the upper side (dorsal) features several rows of black dots or chevrons along the edges, along with dark lines across the wings.
-When the wings are closed, the underside (ventral) reveals an orange base color accented by a few rows of white spots.
+The Aphrodite Fritillary is a striking orange butterfly commonly found in open fields and meadows.
+With wings spread, the upperside (dorsal) displays vibrant orange coloring marked by several rows of black chevrons and dots along the edges, with fine dark lines extending across the forewings.
+When the wings are closed, the underside (ventral) reveals a rich orange-brown base adorned with several rows of prominent white spots, creating a beautiful contrast that aids camouflage among flowers and grasses.

 Aphrodite Fritillary Facts